Analysis | Parsing Trump’s baffling, head-slapping comments on mask-wearing

 Answer 1: Former vice president Joe Biden didn’t do it either.

-“But I will say this: They said at the Democrat convention, they’re going to do a national mandate,” Trump said.
+“But I will say this: They said at the Democrat convention they’re going to do a national mandate,” Trump said.
 They never did it because they’ve checked out and they didn’t do it.
-And — a good question is you ask, like, Joe Biden.
-They said, we’re going to do a national mandate on masks.”
+And a good question is, you ask why Joe Biden — they said, ‘We’re going to do a national mandate on masks.’ ”

 “He’s called on all governors to have them,” interjected ABC News’s George Stephanopoulos, who moderated the town hall.
-“It is the state responsibility.”
+“There’s a state responsibility.”

 “Well, no, but he didn’t do it.
 I mean, he never did it,” Trump said.